dvorak07patrik/SemestralWork/startv2.md

 - **Data Integrity**: Implements strict data integrity checks and transactional controls to maintain accurate and consistent data across all user interactions.

 ### Integration and APIs
+- **Apache Airflow**: Integrates with Apache Airflow to automate the ingestion of data from multiple external sources, enhancing the richness and accuracy of the stored information.
 - **API Access**: Provides RESTful APIs for easy integration with other systems and third-party services, allowing for enhanced data sharing and functionality.

 ## Possible Features